Yord/pxi/README.md

 <details>
 <summary>
-Pixie is used to make sense of the returned data:
+Use pixie to organize the response:

 <p>